1. About omeprazole

 5. Side effects

-Most people who take omeprazole don't have any side effects.
+Most people who take omeprazole do not have any side effects.
 If you do get a side effect, it's usually mild and will go away when you stop taking omeprazole.

 Omeprazole may also make you feel dizzy or sleepy.
 Some people might find it difficult to fall asleep.